 presents narrative biographical genealogies of the major noble

-families which ruled Europe, North Africa and Western Asia between the
+families that ruled Europe, North Africa and Western Asia between the

 5th and 15th centuries.
-The approach is to verify all information
+The approach is to verify information

 against primary source material, quoting relevant extracts in the